 - The e-INFRA CZ consortium achieved the highest ranking in the international evaluation of large research infrastructures of the Czech Republic, which was held under the auspices of the Ministry of Education, Youth, and Sports of the Czech Republic.

 Georg Zitzlsberger obtained two NVIDIA Deep Learning Institute (DLI) instructor certificates — Building Transformer-Based Natural Language Processing Applications and Fundamentals of Deep Learning.

 - The e-INFRA CZ consortium, of which IT4Innovations is a part, implemented quantum key distribution.
 Communication secured by encryption through quantum key distribution (QKD) represents a new shift in communication security and addresses the risks associated with the advent of quantum computers.

 - IT4Innovations is involved in a new project that supports the development of European exascale systems.
-The SCALABLE project will drive innovation in European industries and support basic research through advanced computational fluid dynamics methods.
+The SCALABLE project will drive innovation in European industries and support fundamental research through advanced computational fluid dynamics methods.

-- The excellent research of IT4Innovations was confirmed by the Innovation Radar result, which ranked IT4Innovations as one of the key innovators in the Czech Republic with seven innovations supported by European projects.
+- The excellent research of IT4Innovations was confirmed by the Innovation Radar result, which ranked IT4Innovations as one of the key innovators in the Czech Republic, with seven innovations supported by European projects.